raggleton/github-linkify-cmssw/README.md

 #github-linkify-cmssw

 This Chrome extension turns `#include X` in C/C++ files, and `import X`/`from X import Y`/`process.load(XXX.YYY.ZZZ_cff)` in python config files, into hyperlinks when viewing CMSSW files on Github.com, so you can get to the includes easily.
+It works on the central repo AND your forks.
 (I don't know why this hasn't been done already.)

+C++ bonus: it even adds links to the related src files (if they exist).

 ## Instructions